-We are looking forward to meeting you at the Academic Forum once you arrive on campus, and then setting up a meeting so that we can get to know you.
+We are looking forward to setting up a meeting so that we can get to know you once you arrive on campus.
 Our advising meetings take place during business hours on weekdays.
 Please include your availability in the initial communication.